nauam/Courses/docs/learning/howto/passing-variables.md

 # Passing Data Between Steps

 ## Overview
-QW Control offers powerful Runbook Automation.
+Rundeck offers powerful Runbook Automation.
 Most Runbooks are complicated, multi-step processes.

 This guide will show various examples of how to share data from one step to another through the use of Log Filters.